steine/QuestForGloriousCode/README.md

 Small and specific interfaces, also called role interfaces.
 A class that implements an interface should not be forced to implement methods it is not interested in.
 #### D: Dependency Inversion
 A Class should not create its dependencies, it should get them as input.

-### DRY
+### Separation of Concern
-Don't Repead Yourself.
-When you feel that you are almost writing the same lines of code, try to refactor and extract that logic into its own function/method/component/class/program.
+Separate your program into non-overlapping features.

 ### Clean Code ([Summary of 'Clean code' by Robert C. Martin](https://gist.github.com/wojteklu/73c6914cc446146b8b533c0988cf8d29))
 #### General rules